Chipotle Mexican Grill: Advertising and publicity

 In the past, Chipotle mainly relied on billboards, radio advertisements, and word of mouth to advertise.
 In 2010, the company initiated an ad campaign that mocks advice given to Chipotle by advertising agencies.
 In 2012, Chipotle aired its first nationally televised commercial during the 54th Annual Grammy Awards ceremony.
 Chipotle has run many promotions giving out free food to potential customers, especially when opening a new store.
 Stores also give out free burritos on certain holidays; for instance, on Halloween, some locations have had promotions in which free burritos are given to people who come dressed as a burrito.

 Chipotle gave away free burritos to reporters during the 1997 trial of Timothy McVeigh, which took place in Chipotle's hometown of Denver.
 In addition, stores offered free burritos to those displaced by Hurricane Katrina.
 Chipotle received attention when Ozzy Osbourne's reality show The Osbournes featured the company's burritos heavily.

 For Halloween 2010, Chipotle announced that customers dressed as a processed food product would receive a burrito for $2.
 The event was part of a $1 million fundraiser for Jamie Oliver's Food Revolution called "Boorito 2010: The Horrors of Processed Food".
-For "Boorito 2011", customers dressed in costumes "inspired by family farms" will receive a menu item for $2, with proceeds from the promotion going to The Chipotle Cultivate Foundation and Farm Aid.
-The promotion is aimed to increase awareness of family farms.
 Also in support of family farms, Chipotle released music videos of Karen O of the Yeah Yeah Yeahs and Willie Nelson.

 On September 12, 2013, Chipotle released an animated short called The Scarecrow, with a companion mobile video game; both feature a narrative heavily critical of industrial farming, but little in the way of direct marketing for the chain.
 The short features a cover of "Pure Imagination" from Willy Wonka & the Chocolate Factory, sung by Fiona Apple.
 It was named one of the worst advertisements of 2013 by The Wall Street Journal.